jcapels/SMPrecursorPredictor/README.md

 - **[Alkaloids dataset - Eguchi et al. 2019](models_and_datasets/analysis/results_for_alkaloids_dataset/pipeline_for_alkaloids_data.ipynb)**
 - **[Challenging datasets](models_and_datasets/analysis/results_for_challenging_datasets/assess_for_challenging_datasets.ipynb)**
 - For checking the model interpretability - **[Monoterpenoid indole alkaloids](models_and_datasets/analysis/results_for_challenging_compounds/alkaloids_derived_from_tryptophan.ipynb)** and **[others](models_and_datasets/analysis/case_studies/predict_for_case_studies.ipynb)**.

+The results for the MGCNN can be found at [this link](https://github.com/jcapels/mgcnn_alkaloid.git).